lolnate/vt-hunter/README.md

 Currently, automation occurs via crontab.
 You want to automate the following tasks:
 * fetchmail
 * email_to_db.py

+You will also want to run the following in a screen session:
 * process_downloads.py

 At some point, the functionality of email_to_db.py can be moved to fetchmail_processor.py.
 I just haven't done this yet.